 This field is automatically populated from the first named investigator's Gateway profile.
+The first name investigator should be the student submitting for this grant, not the supervisor.

 2.5 Organisation

 This field is automatically populated from the first named investigator's Gateway profile.